Dahlsen United Nations Essay for the Rio+20 conference.

 from Australian beaches and his recycled plastic

-bag artworks, have become contemporary landscapes and
+bag works, have become contemporary landscapes and

-abstract assemblage art, contemporary wall art, environmental
+assemblage artworks, contemporary wall art, environmental

 installation art, limited edition prints and totems and